 - e indicates the amount of error.

 In Excel, we use the regression without the error.
 This is called the least-squares regression.
 So, the equation becomes:

 y = bx + a

 In the following section, we will demonstrate how we can get the regression statistics easily in Excel.

-3 Ways to Get Regression Statistics in Excel
+How to Get Regression Statistics in Excel: 3 Easy Ways